-The Designated Safeguarding Lead must notify Social services if there is an unexplained absence of more than two days of a pupil who is on the child protection register.
-In such a case, where the child is not at morning registration, contact is made as soon as possible to find out what explanation is given for absence.
+Unexplained absences of pupils on the child protection register is not at morning registration, contact is made as soon as possible to find out what explanation is given for absence.
 Depending on the response received, a referral will be made more urgently.